MatthewThePham/Counter-Club/readme.md

-# Remember This! - Number based memory game.
+# Counter Club! - Number based memory game.

 This is an Alexa game which tests your memory by reading out a random list of numbers.
 It then checks if you can recall a certain number on that list.